 10 Who died for us, that, whether we wake or sleep, we should live together with him.
 1 Thessalonians 5:10

 In the world of The Shack, there is no need for Jesus stepping in for us.
 Papa loves us too much to punish us – we just need Papa to patiently wait until we stop insulting her and agree with her how great we really are.

 This is the part where we get the double face palm.

-I don’t begrude anyone who really enjoys The Shack.
-It is a well done movie and I cried on a number of occassions.
+I don’t begrudge anyone who really enjoys The Shack.
+It is a well-done movie and I cried on a number of occasions.
 I am a sucker for a tear jerker and I love Christian movies.
 I had no chance at all.

-Ultimately, though it is an extremely flawed movie that reflect man and his sinfulness way more than it tells a story of God.
-We people are already self centered enough.
+Ultimately, it is an extremely flawed movie that reflects man and his sinfulness way more than it tells a story of God.
+We people are already self-centered enough.
 We don’t need a God who agrees with us that we are the center of the universe.
 That position is taken.